Sunday, July 31, 2011

 I am not concerned about the Upper middle class and the upper class ( for the lack of a better definition in the Indian context) becoming cyclists!

-It shouldn’t become just another fad or a style or an option to sta
+It shouldn’t become just another fad or a style or an option to stay fit.

 To me the challenge lies in not losing the person who is already cycling, to motorcycling or automobiling!
 How can we make these peoples life better, respectable, comfortable, 'cool way to go'?